mars0i/pasta/README.md

 you allow any snipe to print to the terminal, you'll set off an infinite loop that will result in a stack overflow.
 Sorry about that!

-(4) (TODO: Explain how to run by hand in the REPL without interacting with the GUI.)

 ## License